-From the current edition
+From the Autumn 2016 edition

 Can the pragmatic 21st-century East range at Trinity College Dublin match the 18th-century splendour of the West Front?
 James Howley appraises recent developments on the campus